kwebio/kweb-core/README.md

 ### How does it work?
 KWeb treats the web browser as a fairly dumb robot, keeping most of the intelligence server-side, relaying instructions to the client via a websocket, and receiving responses from the client.
-Instructions to the server are simple JavaScript snippets which the browser immediately executes, (optionally) returning the result to the server if requested.
+Instructions to the server are simple JavaScript snippets which the browser immediately executes, returning the result to the server if requested.

 In this regard it is somewhat similar to [Vaadin](https://vaadin.com/home), although unlike Vaadin it doesn't incorporate a large widget library, and it's much simpler to integrate into a project (just add the dependency).